khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

     x.append(s[0][0])
     ES_sim1 = x
 ```
-## 7. Do the same thing for the remaining 3 sentence pairs
+## 7. Do the same thing for the remaining 3 sentence pairs:
 ```python
 y = []
 for i in range(len(df)):